ABOUT SOPHIE'S RUN & FOUNDATION

 The fundraising we do benefits children in surrounding communities to assist them in obtaining technology that will help them in school and in life.
 Our goal is to provide children who have special needs with the means to more effectively communicate.
 Park Hill School District has documented the work being done in the classrooms with Assistive Technology Devices donated to the Assistive Tech Library in the District.

 We had searched for a communication device that Sophie could access all her life.
 It was a challenge given that her limbs were affected by tone from spasticity and her body was challenged by the energy metabolism disorder that was the basis of her health issues.
 Sophie communicated with us through her eyes and in 2008, we found an eye gaze computer that Sophie could operate.
-It took months to locate the sources to fund the $17,000 device, only to have it delivered 1 week to the day after Sophie's funeral.
-We contributed over $5,000 worth of equipment in 2012 & 2013 to Park Hill School District's Assistive Technology Library and the therapists and educators continue to inform us that it was a gift that keeps on giving each day in the classrooms and beyond.
+It took 14 months to meet requirements to fund the $17,000 device, only to have it delivered 1 week to the day after Sophie's funeral.
+We decided at that time that we never wanted to see children have to wait to communicate, thus began our partnership with Park Hill School District.

-Our goal through the Sophie’s Run @ Lake Waukomis Foundation is to never see a child have to wait to communicate.
-In addition to the trial devices we purchased for the school district's library, we have purchased communication devices for over 92 students since May of 2014.
+In addition to trial devices we purchased for the school district's library, we have purchased communication devices for students & their families since May of 2014.
 Since communication doesn't stop when children leave their school, we hope to assist families who would like a device to create seamless communication from home to school and back again.
-Families who wish to submit a grant application to help fund an assistive technology device, should request a grant application through their Park Hill School Teacher or Therapist.
+Families avoid the red tape they encounter with insurance companies and avoid delays in getting the devices.

 Jim & Theresa Edwards (Sophie's Parents)